 I just want to know your thoughts on that.

-That is we should do the right thing.
+That is, we should do the right thing.

-Now if if liberty dies in America, I guarantee you it'll be dead everywhere in the world for all times.
+Now, if liberty dies in America, I guarantee you it'll be dead everywhere in the world for all times.

-If we lose the war for to protect liberties, it is gone for all times and all places and all people.
+If we lose the war to protect liberties, it is gone for all times and all places and all people.

 And that's an awesome responsibility for us.